ar37-rs/xow64-wine/README.md

 ~/xow64 vk=default
 ```

+# Dxvk and vkd3d support

-Using dxvk-proton (supported on vulkan llvmpipe and any supported GPU)
+Using dxvk-proton (supported on vulkan llvmpipe and any supported GPU driver)
 ```
 ~/xow64 vkd3d=true
 ```